lawalsegun2025/forage_projects/README.md

 ## BCG Data Science  & Analytics (customer churn prediction)

-This project involves creating a predictive classification model for a client to determinwd which customers are likely to churn using customer data set and pricing data set.
+This project involves creating a predictive classification model for a client to determine which customers are likely to churn using customer data set and pricing data set.

 ---
 ## Cognizant AI